Click a link or scroll below to read about volunteer opportunities in our:

 Veterinary Technician. - Assist with spay/neuter clinics held Sunday mornings twice a month.
 This position requires previous experience or training.
 Must meet with our veterinarian to confirm qualifications.

 Join the fundraising team to help plan our major events during the year.
 Right now is the time of the year to get in on the early planning and help choose the events we will have in the coming year.

 We are looking for dedicated volunteers to assist with the preparation of the PCA.

 Buffet Team - Assist with soliciting donations for the buffet at the PCA.
 Contact previous donors and request that they contribute again this year.

 Silent Auction Team - We urgently need people who are able to assist with the solicitation and inventory of items for the Silent Auction.
 You would be responsible for contacting businesses who have contributed to IAR in previous years to see if they could again support the PCA with their donations of items or gift certificates.
 You would update the database to reflect the contacts that have been made and enter the items that were donated.

 Web support for PCA - Post auction item photos and descriptions to the website in preparation for the PCA.
 Time commitment is 1-2 hours /week and requires high-speed internet access.
 No experience required.
 Access to photo editing software and training will be provided.

 Carpenter - Do you enjoy woodworking/crafting?
-We are looking for someone to build one or more special cat or dog houses to be decorated for the PCA.
+We are looking for someone to do minor repairs on furniture donated for the PCA.

 Volunteer Recruitment and Retention – Organize casual events for volunteers to meet and socialize every six weeks or so.
 Assist the volunteer coordinator by following up with new volunteers to make sure they have found a job that suits them.